 + What is Nightline?

-Nightline is a student-run, confidential listening, information and sexual health supplies service.
+Nightline is a student-run, confidential listening, information and sexual health supplies service for the students of the University of York and York St John University.
 We have two trained student volunteers on duty in our flat from 8pm to 8am every night of the University of York term.
 We can be contacted on the phone, by email, or by dropping in to our flat.

 + Who runs Nightline?

-We are not run by the University or the Students Union and we have no political or religious affiliations.
+We are not run by either University or Students' Union and we have no political or religious affiliations.
 We will not judge you because of what you say; we will not assume things about you; and because we do not know what’s best for you, we will not try and tell you what to do.

 + Is Nightline run by the Students’ Union?

-No. Nightline is an internal affiliate of the students’ union, so while we get our funding from the union, we are not run by them.
+No. Nightline is an internal affiliate of the University of York Students Union so, while we get our funding from them, we are not run by them.
 Nightline is run internally by Nightline volunteers.

 + Is Nightline confidential?